-Ukamaka is a finalist for the Miles Morland Writing Scholarship, and has had her works appear in the New York Times, Longreads, The Rumpus, Catapult, Rattle, Waxwing, Jalada, Hunger Moutain, Sampsonia Way, and more.
+Her work has appeared in the New York Times, Granta, Longreads, The Rumpus, Catapult, Rattle, Waxwing, Jalada, Hunger Mountain, Sampsonia Way, and more.
 She is currently pursuing her PhD in English at the University of South Dakota—Vermillion.

 Tracy Haught grew up in Wichita, Kansas, the product of a newspaper columnist and a poet.
 At the age of sixteen she left home to follow the Grateful Dead.
 She is a poet and writer who draws from her experiences to explore gender, class, societal expectations, addiction, and community.
 Tracy holds an MFA in Writing & Publishing from the Vermont College of Fine Arts.
 She is the fiction editor for Isele Magazine.
 Her work has appeared in Awakened Voices, The Bridge, Cybersoleil, Magnapoets, Hunger Mountain, The Oklahoma Review, Prime Mincer, Sugar Mule and elsewhere.
 She still loves to wander but calls Vermont home.